2025 Invasive Aquatic Plant Management Grant Program

 • With the grant fully executed at this stage, project work can begin immediately with the official Grant Award Notification.

 Clarifications may be necessary before execution of the award.
-Applicants recommended for an award must wait until they receive the signed Grant Award Notification (GAN), before providing any services and before incurring expenditures.
-Any expenses incurred prior to the full execution of the GAN are not reimbursable and are the responsibility of the applicant/grantee.
+Applicants recommended for an award must wait until they receive the signed Grant Award Notification before providing any services and before incurring expenditures.
+Any expenses incurred prior to the full execution of the Grant Award Notification are not reimbursable and are the responsibility of the applicant/grantee.

 Work plan requirements